 2. Lake Tahoe

-Sand Harbor beach is perfect for paddleboarding, and Kings Beach is great if you would rather just relax and enjoy the beautiful views.
-The dazzling blue waters are a popular tourist destination, so we recommend visiting outside of the peak summer months, although beware that it can be rather chilly in winter, with the surrounding mountains very popular.
+Sand Harbor Beach is perfect for paddleboarding, and Kings Beach is great if you would rather just relax and enjoy the beautiful views.
+The dazzling blue waters are a popular tourist destination, so we recommend visiting outside of the peak summer months, although beware that it can be rather chilly in winter, with the surrounding mountains very popular and filled with ski resorts.

 Fall can be another colorful, albeit chilly time of year for road tripping Lake Tahoe without the crowds and enjoying its majestic beauty.